-There’s open grates at the bottom and top of the Loo, which allows law enforcement or security personnel to see and hear how many people are inside.
-Yet each occupant has the privacy where it matters in order to use the facility without worry.
+There are open grates at the bottom and top of the Loo, which allows law enforcement or security personnel to see and hear how many people are inside.
+Yet, each occupant has privacy where it matters in order to use the facility without worry.

 Discourages lingering and crime inside.

-The hand-washing feature is on the exterior, which deters anyone from lingering too long inside the restroom, and prevents any clothing or body washing inside.
+The hand-washing feature is on the exterior deters anyone from lingering too long inside the restroom, and prevents any clothing or body washing inside.
 This also creates efficiency, allowing more people to use it in any given time period.